cben/mathdown/README.md

  * http://kwkbtr.info/log/201010050320 — a way to combine Showdown + Mathjax
  * https://gitlab.com/padawanphysicist/tw5-mathdown/tree/master — Math (via TeXZilla) + Markdown-it in TiddlyWiki5
  * https://github.com/domluna/mathdown — Watches markdown files, converts to HTML with KateX.
+ * https://github.com/jirkalewandowski/mathdown — heuristically recognizes LaTeX formulas in text with no delimiters.

 I should really talk to these folk whether it's OK that I'm using the name and the domain...